Russia’s siege of Mariupol a grim sign for other major Ukrainian cities

 If the Russian military uses those tactics to assault the capital, Kyiv — a city of nearly 3 million — and other densely populated areas such as Dnipro and Odessa, it will mark a particularly grave turn.
 Already, a million people have fled the violence in Ukraine.

-As the war grinds on, the conflict may become less visible.
+As the war grinds on, the conflict may also become less visible.
 Early on, international journalists have closely covered the invasion from Kyiv and other cities that still have electricity, Internet and cellphone service.
 But if Russian forces disable local utilities, as they have in Mariupol, the developments will become far more difficult to broadcast.

 Mariupol’s capture, a prime Russian objective ever since a separatist war broke out in the country’s east in 2014, would help Moscow to complete a “land bridge” from Russian territory to Crimea on the Black Sea.

 Ukrainian cities that are less fortified or strategic may escape similar sieges.
-The Russian military recently captured Kherson, an important economic hub along the Black Sea and the Dnieper River, without resorting to the days-long bombardment being used in Mariupol.
+The Russian military recently captured Kherson, an important economic hub along the Black Sea and the Dnieper River, without resorting to the days-long bombardment it has used in Mariupol.
 Big cities such as Kyiv that the Ukrainian military is gearing up to defend, however, could well be pummeled — at great cost to those who remain.

 Mason Clark, the lead Russia analyst at the Institute for the Study of War, said the Russian military used a similar playbook in Syria as it fought alongside the forces of President Bashar al-Assad, often targeting civilian infrastructure to force a city or part of it to capitulate.